vwdata-p3/vwdata-p3.github.io/demo.md

 Accordingly, three peers briefly flash green when a flow record that contains a fresh IP address is stored.

-By clicking on the circles on can switch the peers on and off, which is indicated by a green and red border, respectively.
+By clicking on the circles one can switch the peers on and off, which is indicated by a green and grey border, respectively.
-When fewer than three peers are active, storing a flow record results in an error
+When fewer than three peers are active, storing a flow record results in an error.
-(without three active peers, the operation can not be performed.)
+(Without three active peers, the operation can not be performed.)

-Note that aside from you there might be a second visitor turned peers on and off, and storing flow records.
+When peers are flashing and changing without your intervention, this is probably caused by another visitor of the webdemo.
+You may also find their records in the database.
+To limit interference,
+we empty the database and reset the peers every 10 minutes.

 ### Queries
 To retrieve flow records one can enter